Table of Contents

 Undoubtedly one of the best places for solo travel in India is Pondicherry, although weirdly it feels more like a French village than India!

 As an ex-French colony, you’ll find catholic churches and crepe cafes in Pondicherry, as well as the usual Hindu temples and Indian street food.
 It’s a strange place but undeniably attractive with quaint yellow buildings, hanging flower baskets and pretty balconies.

 A solo trip to Pondicherry is a way to combine two destinations in one.
 Take a day trip to Auroville from Pondicherry – this alternative community is recognised by UNESCO and the Indian government.
 Go inside the other-worldly Matrimandir, their futuristic place of worship.

 How to get to Pondicherry: Catch a bus from Chennai in 3 hours.

-Where to stay in Pondicherry: I stayed at Micasa Hostel which is clean, modern and has a high tech movie room upstairs.
+Where to stay in Pondicherry: I stayed at Nomad House which is clean, modern and central.

 Varkala is one of the lesser-known beach destinations in India.
 Located in the lush, green state of Kerala, it’s quite popular due to its beaches, cliffs, backwaters, cosy cafes and easy-going nightlife.

-Varkala is a safe and friendly place in India for solo travellers to relax and meet others.
+Varkala is a great solo trip destination in India where you can relax and meet others.
 There’s an active yoga, meditation and Ayurveda scene so lots of travellers stay put a while.
 Although Varkala is not a party destination, the cliff has a bit of nightlife with some places staying open throughout the night.

 Besides being a tourist hotspot, Varkala is still a sleepy fishing village and a holy pilgrimage site for Hindus.
 If you’re interested, you can see the religious ceremonies being practised right at the beach.
 In the early morning, you can see the fisherman returning with their catch of the day.